-The Global Construction Industryis negatively affected by COVID-19 with the series of lockdowns, supply chain issues resulting in delivery delay in the basic construction materials, interruptions in the operations resulting in reducing labour productivity.
+The global construction industry has been adversely affected by COVID-19 with the series of lockdowns, supply chain issues resulting in a delivery delay in the basic construction materials, interruptions in the operations resulting in reducing labor productivity.
 The pandemic appears as friction for the in-progress construction project and adversely affects the capital structure and business modus operandi for construction firms.

 The COVID-19 scenario has left the workers engaged in construction industry vulnerable to severe externalities as the construction sites halted during the lockdown which remains the only source of income for the temporary employed workers.
-For emerging nations, such as India, construction sector is recognized as mass employer after agriculture sector.
+For emerging nations, such as India, the construction sector is recognized as a mass employer after the agriculture sector.
 As the construction sites were shutdown, the laborer started migration from urban to rural areas as a result of unexpected job loss and fright of the pandemic situation.
-The curve shows highest rate of unemployment at 23.52% in April,2020 rising from 8.75% during March,2020.
-This has declined the growth of construction industry in major cities such as Delhi, Bengaluru, Pune, and Mumbai.
+The curve shows the highest rate of unemployment at 23.52% in April 2020 rising from 8.75% during March 2020.
+This has declined the growth of the construction industry in major cities such as Delhi, Bengaluru, Pune, and Mumbai.
 Considering the repercussions of lockdown, the Indian government has resumed construction operations in the first unlock series based upon the views of The Confederation of Real Estate Developers Association of India (CREDAI) and The National Real Estate Development Council (NAREDCO) to take measures to normalize construction operations.
-The government also provided relief packages amounting to INR 1.7 lakh crores for the marginalized and vulnerable migrant labour population with budget of INR 31,000 crore allocated specifically for building and construction workers.
-With the current scenario in consideration, the construction sector remains short with the labour.
-However, the trend in the unemployment has been fallen reflecting a change in 6.51% in November, 2020 with optimistic view is expected to get corrected further to around 5.33% which had prevailed under in 2017 under the normal circumstances.
-However, As per the data by Ministry of Labour and Employment, the December 2020 has recorded increase in unemployment by 2% standing at 9.3% under the 30 day moving average.
+The government also provided relief packages amounting to INR 1.7 lakh crores for the marginalized and vulnerable migrant labor population with a budget of INR 31,000 crore allocated specifically for building and construction workers.
+With the current scenario in consideration, the construction sector remains short with the labor.
+However, the trend in unemployment has been fallen reflecting a change of 6.51% in November 2020 with an optimistic view that is expected to get corrected further to around 5.33% which had prevailed in 2017 under the normal circumstances.
+However, As per the data by the Ministry of Labour and Employment, December 2020 has recorded an increase in unemployment by 2% standing at 9.3% under the 30 day moving average.

-The bottle neck in the production and shipping delay of basic materials such as steel and cement have contributed to the decline in the Housing starts, Industrial and Infrastructure construction developments.
-The developers and builders who relies on China for raw material have dealt with rising operational costs due to lack of construction material, slow turnover rate of projects leading to higher prices and increase in construction project cancellations.
+The bottleneck in the production and shipping delay of basic materials such as steel and cement have contributed to the decline in the Housing starts, Industrial and Infrastructure construction developments.
+The developers and builders who rely on China for raw material have dealt with rising operational costs due to lack of construction material, the slow turnover rate of projects leading to higher prices, and an increase in construction project cancellations.
 The supply chain disruptions further halt slows the process as the suppliers could not undertake the deliveries as required.
-This has led contagion effect even on the construction equipment rental companies as the projects are stalled.
+This has led to the contagion effect even on the construction equipment rental companies as the projects are stalled.

 As per the United States Census Bureau Construction start data, the demand for the new construction projects to be decline as the projects under process seems like expense corresponding to lack of income, with potential clients going busted with the pandemic and on the verge of insolvency is expected to cast huge debt impact on the construction sector.
-The sector might fall in short of liquidity and working capital due to pending or bad-debt payments for project under process, shutdown of manufacturing facilities which reduces the prospects for new facilities, travel restrictions and meagre support available to laborer, and operating in loss incurring cost structures.
+The sector might fall short of liquidity and working capital due to pending or bad-debt payments for projects under process, the shutdown of manufacturing facilities which reduces the prospects for new facilities, travel restrictions, and meager support available to laborers, and operating in loss incurring cost structures.